Ria424/developers-animatesdk-docs/Contour_object/Contour3.md

 #### Usage

-contour.orientation
+Contour.orientation

 #### Description

-Read-only property; `integer`; an integer indicating the orientation of the contour.
+Read-only property; `integer`; An integer indicating the orientation of the contour.
 The value of the integer is -1 if the orientation is counterclockwise, 1 if it is clockwise, and 0 if it is a contour with no area.

 #### Example